-The SDQ (Goodman, 1997) is a widely used screening questionnaire for emotional and behavioural difficulties in young people aged two to 17 years.
-The SDQ consists of 25 items that assess emotional problems, conduct problems, hyperactivity and inattention, peer relationship problems and prosocial behaviour.
+The SDQ (Goodman, 1997) is a widely used screening questionnaire for emotional and behavioural difficulties in young people aged two2 to 17 years.
+The SDQ consists of 25 items that assess emotional problems, conduct problems, hyperactivity and or inattention, peer relationship problems and prosocial behaviour.
 Items are rated as not true, somewhat true, and certainly true.
-Four subscales (peer problems, emotional problems, hyperactivity and inattention, and conduct disorders) are combined to produce a total difficulties score.
-Peer problems and emotional problems can be combined to produce total internalising problems.
+Four subscales (peer problems, emotional and behavioural difficulties problems, hyperactivity and inattention, and conduct disorders) are combined to produce a total difficulties score.
+Items are rated as not true, somewhat true, and certainly true.
+Peer problems and emotional difficulties problems can be combined to produce total internalising problems.
 The concurrent and discriminant validity of the measure have been shown to be good (Goodman, 2001).
-The measure has also been shown to be capable of discriminating between mentally healthy and unhealthy adolescents (Goodman et al., 1998).
-This study used the Arabic selfreport version (SDQ-A) for those aged between 11 and 17 years, which has been tested for its validity with Arabic speaking youth in Yemen (Alyahri & Goodman, 2006).
-Results suggested that the measure was reliable with subscales scores for internal consistency ranging from .77 to .89.
+The measure has also been shown to be capable of discriminating between mentally healthy and mentally uunhealthy adolescents (Goodman et al., 1998).
+This study used the Arabic self-report version (SDQ-A) for those aged between 11 and 17 years, which has been tested for its validity with Arabic speaking youth in Yemen (Alyahri & Goodman, 2006).

+Results suggested that the measure was reliable with subscales scores for internal consistency that ranginged from 0-.277\to\-0-.289.
 It was also deemed to be useful for investigating childhood behavioural and emotional disorders in clinical settings.
 Similar findings were consistently reported across two Arabic cultures by El-Keshky and Emam (2015).
 The Arabic SDQ was also found to demonstrate good concurrent validity with other measures of emotional disorders including the Lebanese version of the Center for Epidemiological Studies Depression Scale for Children (CES-DC) and the Spence Children's Anxiety Scale (Ayyash-Abdo et al., 2016).